andrewhao/andrewhao.github.io/about/index.md

 footer: true
 ---

 I'm Andrew, nice to meet you.
-I'm currently a Staff Engineer at Lyft, overseeing Lyft's organic acquisition strategy for our riders and drivers.
+I'm currently a Staff Engineer at YouTube, working on next-generation live streaming products.
+Formerly, I was at Lyft, overseeing Lyft's organic acquisition strategy for our riders and drivers.
 I write often about how we try to [build product-owner mindsets]({% post_url 2020-05-11-product-owner-engineering-teams-part-1 %}) on the team by empowering engineers to act as product owners.

 Prior to that, I was a Principal Engineer at [Carbon Five](https://www.carbonfive.com/), where I helped build some great products for clients like Stitch Fix, TaskRabbit, Guild Education, and more.
 I really loved my time with the great people here, and I reflected on my time here in my article, ["Consider Consulting"]({% post_url 2022-03-07-consider-consulting %}).